miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Corrected Tremere haven condition, tutorial windows and a ladder.
 Added model Formatter to convert models to SDK, thanks to DDLullu.
 Made every armed NPC in downtown fight back when you attack them.
-Fixed texture flickering of downtown washer and courier shoe hole.
+Fixed texture flickering on downtown washer and courier shoe hole.
+Removed disciplines when talking to the Mandarin at Fu Syndicate.
+Corrected Blade Brother name in basic and Luckee Star body issues.

 v10.7                                                  20.09.2020
 -----